 - Right-click the list, choose Reset Printing System, and reinstall the printer.

 The problem with deleting the printer is that you lose printer-specific settings such as custom paper sizes, custom printer names, and macOS printing presets for that printer.
 If you have multiple printers and you reset the printing system, you lose all of that for all of your printers.
-This is not too bad if you always used built-in and default settings.
-But the more you’ve customized your printers, the more you have to lose, and the more time you’ll spend installing and setting up all of your printers again.
+This might be acceptable if you always use built-in and default settings.
+But the more you’ve customized your printer settings, the more you have to lose, and the more time you’ll spend installing and setting up all of your printers again.